 4. Test The Email Messages Before Sending

-Acquire third party services: Before sending the email message, test it first.
+Acquire third-party services: Before sending the email message, test it first.
 Check for spam score.
-Use third party services to test the email in different apps.
+Use third-party services to test the email in different apps.
 You will get your email message previews on different platforms as well as on desktop and smartphones for your web clients.
 You will also get the suggestions for your email’s HTML coding.

 Send to your team: After you are done with creating the Magento follow-up email, send it to your teammates.
 Get real feedback and improve if necessary.

-In the end, I think it is a good decision to host your store on dedicated cloud servers.
+In the end, I think it is an excellent decision to host your store on dedicated cloud servers.
 Dedicated servers come with unique IP addresses.
 On shared infrastructure, the IP address is shared among many accounts.
 If one of the account on this shared IP is spamming, it will surely hurt the authenticity of the other accounts.
 Therefore, one should set up email using a dedicated server.
 On Cloudways, you can get a dedicated cloud server for as little as $15.

 Do you have a better way to avoid getting your email labeled as Spam?
 Well, do share it in the comments section below.

 Cloudways thanks Simon Walker for this contribution.
 Simon is a professional ecommerce consultant currently working for FmeExtensions, a company known for its easy-to-use Magento Extensions.